Mindkerchief/VMatch/README.md

 # ![semicolon-red][logo-thumbnail] VMatch ![github-readme][app-badge]
-A Windows form application that has riddles that reveal a programming problem when solved.
-The program is timed and records every action performed by the participants.
+A Windows forms application that gives question problems and lets users upload their solution files.
+The questions are composed of riddles that reveal a programming problem when solved.
+A timer is active during the runtime and records every action performed by the participants.
 This program is used for programming competitions with a theme of Valentine's Day.

 ## Table of Contents
 - [Features](#features)